Best daily deals

 Chart shows the frequency response for the Jabra Elite 75t.

 The sound quality of the Jabra Elite 75t is good, but it doesn’t blow me away.
 The low end is exaggerated enough to make the bass notes of my favorite songs just a little overbearing in everyday use, but that same emphasis made these indispensable on my runs.
-The rumbling bass in the song Going Bad by Meek Mill is exactly what I need to power through to the end of my runs.
+The rumbling bass in the song Going Bad by Meek Mill is precisely what I need to power through to the end of my runs.
 Is it accurate and clean?
 Absolutely not.
 The bass is overbearing, but that’s the point.

 The Jabra Elite 75t sounds bass-heavy by default, but you can adjust this in the Sound+ app.